 More sustained effects were evaluated by comparing outcomes from the first and last days of the study.
 The Center for Epidemiological Studies-Depression Scale was used to rate depressive symptoms of the previous week.
 Urine samples were used to measure levels of cortisol; catecholamines, including norepinephrine, epinephrine and dopamine; and serotonin.

-Fetal activity was monitored at 18-24 weeks and again at 36 weeks, using interval recording on a real-time ultrasound scanner.
+The fetal activity was monitored at 18-24 weeks and again at 36 weeks, using interval recording on a real-time ultrasound scanner.
 Every three seconds for three minutes, the researcher recorded whether the fetus was making single-limb movements, multiple-limb movements, gross body movements, or no movements.

 After birth, the Obstetrics Complications Scale was used to assess complications that arose during the pregnancy, delivery and neonatal period.
 The Postnatal Factor Scale was used to evaluate any complications in the newborn, and the Brazelton Neonatal Behavior Assessment was used to assess the newborn’s reflexes, social responses and motor behaviors.